pieterjandesmedt/vite-et-reves/content/captains-log/2019-12-02-broad-reach.md

 ---
-title: "Broad Reach"
+title: 'Broad Reach'
 date: 2019-12-02T21:47:19+01:00
 publishdate: 2019-12-02T21:47:19+01:00
-image: "IMG_8048.jpg"
+image: 'IMG_8048.jpg'
-author: "Pieter Jan"
+author: 'Pieter Jan'
-gpx: "Navionics_archive_export 43.gpx"
+gpx: 'Navionics_archive_export 43.gpx'
-summary: "Vite & Rêves sails the whole day on a broad reach before a storm."
+summary: 'Vite & Rêves sails the whole day on a broad reach before a storm.'
 ---

 `From: Cartagena, Spain`<br/>
 `To: Almeria, Spain`

 We left Cartagena at 8:30.
-Our plan was to leave at 7:00, but we're not exactly morning people, to put it carefully.
+Our plan was to leave at 7:00, but we're not exactly morning people, to put it mildly.
 It's a great relief Vite & Rêves is able to compensate our dawdling with her speed.

 We had a very narrow weather window: A stiff southwester breeze had just stopped blowing and a northeaster storm was approaching fast.
 It would hit in the evening.